ome/omero-documentation/omero/developers/Server/ObjectGraphs.rst

 * change the types of :doc:`../Model` model objects or the permissible links among them

-* fix bugs in the related request objects defined in :source:`Graphs.ice
+* fix bugs in the related request objects defined in :blitz_source:`Graphs.ice
-  <components/blitz/resources/omero/cmd/Graphs.ice>` that may be
+  <src/main/slice/omero/cmd/Graphs.ice>` that may be
   submitted to :doc:`Sessions` for execution.